PlayFab/MpsPowershell/output/docs/Get-MultiplayerServer.md

 ## PARAMETERS

 ### -BuildId
-The guid string build ID of the multiplayer servers to list.
+The guid string build ID of the multiplayer server to get details for.

 ```yaml
 Type: System.String